minerva-university/cs162-test/2018/spring/Sterne-MW@11am/roiman-n.md

-#markdown is scary
+# markdown is scary
-##really, been coding for a while, never understood it
+## really, been coding for a while, never understood it

 it's not as easy as:
-'''python
+''' python
 if 1==0:
 	print "end of days"
 else: